Erudika/scoold/README.md

 ## Mattermost integration

-Scoold **PRO** also integrates with Mattermost.
+**PRO** Scoold Pro also integrates with Mattermost.
 Scoold users can sign in with Mattermost, use slash commands to interact with Scoold and also get in-chat notification for mentions and new posts on Scoold.
 Scoold allows you to map spaces to Mattermost teams or channels.
 By default, each Mattermost team is mapped to a single Scoold space when people sign in with Mattermost.